Philantrop/calibre-ios-reader-applications/README.md

 - [Application implementation](#application-implementation) in the iOS application (written in Objective C) adds the ‘calibre connection’, polling for and responding to commands initiating in calibre.
 - [Device driver overlays](#device-driver-overlays) contained in a single file (written in python) implementing calibre device driver functionality.

-Additionally, a device driver for a calibre-unaware app may be implemented without any application changes.
+Alternatively, a device driver for a calibre-unaware reader application may be implemented without any application changes.
 This is suitable only for apps which monitor their sandbox folders for changes.
-GoodReader is such an application.
+GoodReader is an example of such an application.
 The GoodReader driver is discussed in detail in the [Calibre-unaware reader applications](#calibre-unaware-reader-applications) section.

 ---